 You will need advertisement consent for most kinds of outdoor advertising.
-This includes Illuminated advertisement signs such as fascia signs, projecting signs, advertisement hoardings and canopies attached to shop front that contain advertisements.
+This includes Illuminated advertisement signs such as fascia signs, projecting signs and advertisement hoardings.

 However, certain types of signs do not need our permission as they have what is known as ‘deemed consent’.
-For further information, see the planning portal and planning practice guidance on advertisements.
+For further information, see the planning portal and read national planning practice guidance on advertisements.

 If the building is listed, listed building consent will also be required for the proposed advertisement (whether illuminated or not).

 A canopy to a shopfront with no advertisements requires planning permission.

 In assessing advertisement applications, we will consider amenity and public safety, We will look at factors such as design, size, materials, illumination, the relationship of the advert to the existing building and the impact on the street scene.

 The following supplementary planning guidance note has been produced to assist property owners considering displaying advertisements

 Estate agent boards